Siege of Lavaur: Initial phase

 With their path blocked, the militia marched out of a different section of Toulouse and successfully made it to Lavaur.
 When the defenders inside Lavaur saw a force from Toulouse approaching, they initially believed it was Count Raymond coming to save them.
 Once they saw the militia join the siege camp, they realized their mistake and suffered a serious blow to their morale.

 Battle of Montgey

-While the crusader army under Simon de Montfort was besieging Lavaur, an large force of reinforcements was making its way from Carcassonne.
+While the crusader army under Simon de Montfort was besieging Lavaur, a large force of reinforcements was making its way from Carcassonne.
 The army was composed of German and Frisian crusaders and estimated at around 1,500 men.
 Meanwhile, the Count of Foix, his son Roger-Bernard, and Giraud of Pepieux led a force of knights, mounted sergeants, and mercenaries to Montgey.
 Within this army were also men sent by Count Raymond who was not yet considered an enemy to the crusade.

 Near Montgey, Foix and his army ambushed the crusaders and killed nearly all of them before quickly riding to Montgiscard.
 When Montfort learned about the ambush from a survivor, he led a mounted force in pursuit of Foix but was unable to catch him.
 Montfort was forced to return to Lavaur and continue the siege.